wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/assess-your-security-posture.md

 :::image type="content" source="../media/3-secure-score-inline.png" lightbox="../media/3-secure-score-expanded.png" alt-text=" A screenshot showing the Microsoft Secure Score for devices card on the dashboard.":::

-Just as with exposure score, you select **Improve score** to learn how to improve your score.
+As with exposure score, you select **Improve score** to learn how to improve your score.
 Here's an example showing the kind of security recommendations that you might get:

 :::image type="content" source="../media/3-secure-score-recommendations-inline.png" lightbox="../media/3-secure-score-recommendations-expanded.png" alt-text="A screenshot showing the Microsoft Secure Score recommended actions.":::